-Substrate isn’t a must-have for an eggfish, but goldfish do like to forage for food in their tank’s substrate so that it can give them some extra enrichment in their life.
+Substrate isn’t a must-have, but goldfish do like to forage for food in their tank’s substrate so that it can give them some extra enrichment in their life.
 Besides, some aquarists just prefer the look of substrate.

-If you do choose to use a substrate, choose either fine sand or large gravel or rocks that are too large for your eggfish to swallow.
+If you do choose to use a substrate, choose either fine sand, large gravel or rocks that are too large for your eggfish to swallow.
 Some goldfish have a tendency to eat smaller gravel, and it can get stuck in the digestive tract, causing major issues.

 Should you add Lights to the Tank?

-Your eggfish’s tank doesn’t necessarily need lighting if it’s in a room with plenty of natural light (though it’s worth noting here you should never keep an aquarium in direct sunlight).
+They don’t neccessarily need artificial lighting if in a room with plenty of natural light, though it’s worth noting here you should never keep an aquarium in direct sunlight.

 That said, most people do light their goldfish’s tanks, as they generally look more attractive that way.